Best Waterproof Headphones Android Central 2021

 Your options for waterproof headphones are far from limited.
 You just have to look for an IP rating on your headphones of choice, and luckily, a lot of options have one these days.
 This list just highlights a few of our favorite ones — including the Samsung Galaxy Buds Pro as our overall top choice.

 So much about these headphones work well that way, be it their waterproofing or something else.
-The IPX7 rating offers ample day-to-day protection, and so long as you treat them right, they should last a longer time.
-Battery life isn't as extensive as others, but should be enough to get you through a run, walk, hike, bike ride, and more.
+The IPX7 rating offers ample day-to-day protection, and so long as you treat them right, they should last a long time.
+Battery life isn't as extensive as others, but it should be enough to get you through a run, walk, hike, bike ride, and more.
 Add the sound quality, comfy design, and Galaxy Wearable app, and it's easy to see why the buds are so great.

 Credits — The team that worked on this guide